 Enhance Job Satisfaction

 Workplaces inherently consist of individuals from diverse cultures and belief systems, making conflicts inevitable.
-Yet, a significant portion of these conflicts tend to arise from ineffectual communication methods.
-Work environments that prioritize open internal communication styles can expect a decrease in conflicts, both between managers and employees and among employees.
+Yet, a significant portion of these conflicts arise from ineffectual communication methods.
+Work environments that prioritize open internal communication styles can expect a decrease in conflict, both between managers and employees and among employees.

 These potential benefits all become possible when those in authority hone their executive leadership skills and maximize the value of communication.